A generalized Legendre duality relation and Gaussian saturation: Analysis of the Gaussian constant: the conjecture of kolesnikov--Werner

 Before giving detailed proofs, let us give a remark about the difficulty of applying the standard strategy to this Gaussian analysis.
 Given the viewpoint of the inverse Brascamp--Lieb inequality, one may wonder whether is it possible to identify ${\rm I}_{\mathbf{g}}(\mathbf{n},\mathbf{c}(p), \mathcal{Q}_p)$, where

 for some parameter $\mu_p <1$ such that $\lim_{p\to0} \mu_p = 1$.
 In fact, it is tractable to expect that ${\rm I}_{\mathbf{g}}( \mathbf{n},\mathbf{c}(p),\mathcal{Q}_p )$ is attained by the standard Gaussian $g(x_i) = e^{-\frac12 |x_i|^2}$ for all $p\ll1$ by choosing the suitable parameter $\mu_p$.
-When $m=2$, this has been confirmed by authors in \cite{NT2}.
+When $m=2$, this has been confirmed by authors in \cite{NT2}, and indeed it gave the sharp bound of the Laplace transform \eqref{e:LaplaceIneq}.
 If one could show this, then the desired conclusion ${\rm KW}_{\mathbf{g}}=1$ would immediately follow by taking the limit $p\to 0$; recall Theorem \ref{t:RegGaussSatKW}.
-The standard strategy to identify the Gaussian Brascamp--Lieb constant, which is usually possible for so-called geometric data, relies on the certain log-convexity/concavity of the functional $\mathbf{A} \mapsto {\rm BL}(\mathbf{A})$; see \cite[Proposition 6]{Barthe1} for the forward Brascamp--Lieb inequality and \cite[Proposition 4.4]{BW} for the inverse Brascamp--Lieb inequality.
-In particular, Barthe--Wolff's Theorem 4.5 in \cite{BW}, which is the consequence of their Proposition 4.4, is of relevant to us.
+The standard strategy to identify the Gaussian Brascamp--Lieb constant, which is usually possible for so-called the geometric data, relies on the certain log-convexity/concavity of the functional $\mathbf{A} \mapsto {\rm BL}(\mathbf{A})$; see \cite[Proposition 6]{Barthe1} for the forward Brascamp--Lieb inequality and \cite[Proposition 4.4]{BW} for the inverse Brascamp--Lieb inequality.
+In particular, Theorem 4.5 due to Barthe--Wolff \cite{BW}, which is the consequence of their Proposition 4.4, is of relevant to us.
 It in fact provides the characterization of the Gaussian extremizer of the inverse Brascamp--Lieb inequality for any data that satisfy their nondegeneracy condition.
-So our problem identifying the above ${\rm I}_{\mathbf{g}}(\mathbf{n},\mathbf{c}(p),\mathcal{Q}_p)$ may be regarded as an extension of Barthe--Wolff's Theorem 4.5 to degenerate datum.
-Their proof of Theorem 4.5 heavily depend on their nondegeneracy condition, which enables them to apply their log-concavity type property Proposition 4.4, and thus such extension seems to require some new idea.
+So our problem identifying the above ${\rm I}_{\mathbf{g}}(\mathbf{n},\mathbf{c}(p),\mathcal{Q}_p)$ may be regarded as an extension of Theorem 4.5 of Barthe--Wolff to degenerate Brascamp--Lieb data.
+Their proof of Theorem 4.5 heavily depend on their nondegeneracy condition, which enables them to apply some log-concavity type property, and thus such extension seems to require some new idea.